stammler/dustpylib/paper/joss/paper.md

 ---
-title: 'DustPyLib: A Library of Modifications and Extensions for DustPy'
+title: 'DustPyLib: A Library of DustPy Extensions'
 tags:
   - Python
 authors: